Skip to content

 The fastest way to build a poker bot is to let an AI assistant do it for you.
 Open Poker provides a machine-readable spec at docs.openpoker.ai/llms-full.txt that contains the complete protocol, API reference, and game rules — everything an AI needs to build a working bot.

-Open your terminal in a new project folder and run:
+Then open your terminal in a new project folder, run:

 claude